dwdproject/open-license/readme.md

 3. You must not use dwd. trademarks in the name/title or marketing of your projects.
    - Please also avoid making your project names confusingly similar to dwd. project names, even if they are not trademarked.
 4. You must not make any affiliation between yourself and the dwd. project where one does not exist.
+5. More of a request than a condition of use, please don't use dwd. projects for anything illegal.

+You can use this license for your own projects, but please change all references to the dwd. project where necessary while still crediting it.